 - In the Whateley Universe, Phase's birthday party in Boston turns into not one, not two, but four separate superhero battles.
 One has a super-strong girl with goat legs being held hostage by a man in body armor standing behind her.
 But she's super strong and has goat legs.
 She kicks him so hard his helmet ends up embedded in the ceiling.
 Even though it's a battle between armored mercenaries and superpowered mutants, every guy in the room cringes.
 Even Samantha Everheart, Mega-Girl, and Delta Spike do the cringe, but they all used to be male.

-- Happens in Suburban Knights when The Nostalgia Critic is forced to repeated hit himself in the groin.
+- Happens in Suburban Knights when The Nostalgia Critic is forced to repeatedly hit himself in the groin.

 - At the Illinois State Fair of 2011, Brad Jones and several of his friends tried deep fried turkey testicles, crotch grabbing and groans of pain abound with almost every bite.